What is Settlement?

 If a settlement offer is made, I will tell you whether or not I believe it is favorable.
 While I will guide you through making the right decisions about your case, whether to settle is always your decision.
 If you choose to proceed to trial, I have the knowledge, skill and experience necessary to aggressively advocate for you in state and federal courts throughout Texas.

 If you are considering legal action or have questions about settlement, I encourage you to contact me.
-Call 512.457.1177 or contact me online to speak with me, John McDuff, about your legal concerns.
+Call 512.457.1177 or to speak with me, John McDuff, about your legal concerns.